A video post from February 2013 at DSE, clearly showing why I was a PRINT journalist back in the day.

 I am also a member of The Preset Group, a consultancy focused on providing strong, bullshit-free advice, guidance and direct help to technology companies, networks, investors and other stakeholders involved in the sector.
 We work with everyone from Fortune 500 companies to start-ups.

 My home base is in Burlington, Ontario, aka outer, outer Toronto, Canada, and in normal times, hotels and airports and convention centers.
 I work out of my home office and live bait shop.
-Well, not really the latter but it sounds funny.
+Well, not really the latter, but it sounds funny.
+I have access to meeting rooms, as well, at a co-share workspace thing-doodle up the road.
+Or there’s always a local watering hole for a truly good meeting when in town.

 Why this blog